Skip to Content

 No trip to Cromwell would be complete without a visit to its famous Big Fruit sculpture.
 The hard-to-miss, well-lit sculpture proudly adorns the very center of town with a giant apple, apricot, peach, and pear!
 Taking a photo here is one of the most iconic things to do in Cromwell.

 Nowadays, apples and apricots have been replaced by grapevines and cherry trees.
-In the viticulture community, Cromwell and greater Central Otago are known for boasting the country’s second-largest amount of grapevines, with 137 regional vineyards and growing.
+In the viticulture community, Cromwell and greater Central Otago are known for boasting the country’s second-largest number of grapevines, with 137 regional vineyards and growing.

 New Zealand is also known for its big, juicy cherries – most of which come from Cromwell.
 Each year, hundreds of hectares of cherry trees are added to the region.
 Cromwell is home to New Zealand’s largest cherry producer, 45 South, which by itself accounts for 30% of the country’s overall cherry export yield.
 That’s a massive operation!